 The art of surveillance, making visual the invisible

-“We have never found Paglen’s work to repel institutional or state audiences,” says Daelyn Farnham, director of the Altman Siegel Gallery in San Francisco, “we have found that there are collectors who see it as a celebration of military prowess, while others find it to function as a critique.”
+“We have never found Paglen’s work to repel institutional or state audiences,” says Daelyn Farnham, director of the Altman Siegel Gallery in San Francisco, “we have found that there are collectors who see it as a celebration of military prowess, while others find it to function as a critique,” he adds.
 Trevor Paglen, is one of the leading voices in the emergence of surveillance art.
-Could it be this occupation of a double position within the art world that has rendered it so successful?

 Trevor Paglen, NSA/GCHQ Surveillance Base, Bude, Cornwall, UK, 2014 — Courtesy of the Artist, Metro Pictures, New York and Altman Siegel, San Francisco